 Oral vitamin C appears to cut the risk of early recurrence of atrial fibrillation after patients undergo electrical cardioversion.
 It also appears to reduce the low-level inflammation that accompanies this condition.
 Early atrial fibrillation recurrence after cardioversion may be due to electrophysiological changes in the chambers of the heart, known as atrial remodeling.
 To investigate whether vitamin C can reduce atrial fibrillation recurrence, a research team randomized 44 consecutive patients who had undergone cardioversion for persistent atrial fibrillation to standard therapy plus oral vitamin C or standard treatment only.
 Patients given the vitamin received a 2-gram loading dose 12 hours before cardioversion and 500 mg twice daily for the next seven days.
 One (4.5 percent) of the patients given vitamin C had a relapse of atrial fibrillation, while eight (36.3 percent) of patients not given the vitamin did.
 The researchers also found that white blood cell levels and fibrinogen levels fell significantly in the group given vitamin C, but did not drop in the control patients.
 Markers of inflammation were also significantly higher among patients who had a recurrence of atrial fibrillation, compared with those who did not.
 SOURCE: International Journal of Cardiology, 2005.

-Large doses of intravenous vitamin C have the potential to boost chemotherapy's ability to kill cancer cells, according to new laboratory research involving human cells and mice.
+Large doses of intravenous vitamin C have the potential to boost chemotherapy's ability to kill cancer cells, ovarian cancer, according to new laboratory research involving human cells and mice.
 Feb.
 5, 2014, Science Translational Medicine.

 Vitamin C treatment reduces elevated

 Free Radic Biol Med.
 2008.
 University of California, Berkeley, CA, USA.